videlais/Unofficial-Ink-Cookbook/_chapters/03/index.md

 ## Common Terms

-Every language has its own terms for its elements.
-Ink is no different, and explains how to write and understand code in relationship to a project through the following terms:
+Every language has its own terms for its elements. ink is no different, and explains how to write and understand code in relationship to a project through the following terms:

 - *Choice:* Some text defining a possible branching path
 - *Weave:* Collection of choices
-- *Flow:* A user-created path through the available choices
+- *Flow:* A path through the available choices

 Ink uses the metaphor of threads and sewing to describe projects.
 The total collection of all choices is a project's *weave*.
 Through making *choices*, a user creates a *flow* through the overall *weave*.